timsyoon/low-level-io-procedures/README.md

 ![starting-screen](images/ioProcs-starting-screen.png "Starting screen when ioProcs.asm is first assembled and run.")

 The line number indicates the *n*th valid number to enter, where *n* can go up to 10.
-As numbers are entered, the program displays the running sub-total, and once 10 valid numbers have been entered, they are printed, as well as their sum and arithmetic mean.
+As numbers are entered, the program displays the running sub-total, and once 10 valid numbers have been entered, they are printed consecutively in order, as well as their sum and arithmetic mean.
 Here is a sample program with various valid and invalid inputs:

 ![run-through](images/ioProcs-run-through.png "Final screen displaying the inputted numbers, their sum, and their arithmetic mean.")

 **Note:** Since the program uses 32-bit registers, the minimum number that can be entered is -2<sup>31</sup> (-2,147,483,648), and the maximum number that can be entered is 2<sup>31</sup> - 1 (2,147,483,647).
+Inputs that go beyond either of these bounds should result in an error message, as seen above.

 ## Built With
 * assembly language
-* Microsoft Macro Assembler
 * Microsoft Visual Studio 2019
+* Microsoft Macro Assembler (included in Visual Studio)

 ## Author
 * Timothy Yoon

 ## Credits
 * Project idea and specifications courtesy of Stephen Redfield and Dr. Ramesh Rajagopalan of Oregon State University's Winter 2020 CS 271 course.
+* Many of the installation instructions above courtesy of CS 271's installation and set-up tutorial for Visual Studio 2019.